akhiltn/go-link/README.md

 # go-quick-url

 ## Overview
-**go-quick-url** is a URL shortening service built with Go, ObjectBox, and Fiber.
+**go-quick-url** is a URL shortening service built with Go, BoltDB, and Fiber.
 This project aims to provide a simple and efficient way to shorten URLs and manage them.

 ## Features
 - URL shortening